moq-wg/moq-transport/draft-ietf-moq-transport.md

 `Status` that can have following values:

 * 0x0 := Normal object.
-The payload is array of bytes and can by empty.
+The payload is array of bytes and can be empty.

 * 0x1 := Indicates Object does not exist.
 Indicates that this object does not exist at any publisher and it will not be published in